-- · the probationary contract must be in writing; - the probationary contract must be signed prior to engaging in any type of work; - the probationary period included in the written contract must be for a fixed period not to exceed the first 90 calendar days of employment (which can be extended up to 180 days with Secretary of Labor approval); and - the contract must establish the specific date on which the probationary period commences and the precise date on which it ends.
-The probationary period may not be extended at the discretion of the employer.
-If the employee continues working after the end of the probationary period, he or she will become a regular employee.
+- the probationary contract had to be in writing; - the probationary contract had to be signed before engaging in any type of work; - the probationary period included in the written contract had to be for a fixed period not to exceed the first 90 calendar days of employment (which could be extended up to 180 days with Secretary of Labor approval); and - the contract had to establish the specific date on which the probationary period would commence and the precise date on which it would end.
+The probationary period could not be extended at the discretion of the employer.
+If the employee continued working after the end of the probationary period, he or she would become a regular employee.